garronej/ts-ci/README.md

 - Maintaining a CHANGELOG.
 - Publishing on NPM and creating corresponding GitHub releases.

-Good stuffs that come with using this template:
+Beside, good stuffs that come with using this template:
-- No source file are tracked on the default branch .
+- No source file are tracked on the default branch.
 - Shorter specific file import path.
   ``import {...} from "my_module/theFile"`` instead of the usual ``import {...} from "my_module/dist/theFile"``